finanalyst/GTK-Simple/README.md

 Label             | Adds a line of text
-LevelBar          | A bar that can used as a level indicator LinkButton        | Create buttons bound to a URL MarkUpLabel       | Adds text with GTK mark up (e.g. color and font manipulation) Menu              | A simple menu with a menu item label MenuBar           | A simple menu bar that contain one or more menus
+LevelBar          | A bar that can used as a level indicator LinkButton        | Create buttons bound to a URL ListBox           | A vertical listbox where each row is selectable MarkUpLabel       | Adds text with GTK mark up (e.g. color and font manipulation) Menu              | A simple menu with a menu item label MenuBar           | A simple menu bar that contain one or more menus